 Mr. Hampton obtained his J.D., with honors, from the University of Arkansas at Little Rock William H. Bowen School of Law where he was a member of the Arkansas Real Estate Review.
 While obtaining his law degree, Mr. Hampton also served as a student law clerk to the Honorable J. Thomas Ray, United States Magistrate Judge for the Eastern District of Arkansas.
 Following graduation, Mr. Hampton served as a staff attorney to the Honorable Billy Roy Wilson, United States District Judge for the Eastern District of Arkansas before joining Quattlebaum, Grooms & Tull PLLC.

-Mr. Hampton is licensed to practice in the State of Arkansas and the United States Court of Federal Claims.
+Mr. Hampton is licensed to practice in Arkansas, Louisiana, Mississippi, and the United States Court of Federal Claims.

 Publications and Speaking Engagements

 Wetlands Conservation Compliance – What Every Ag Lender Should Know About Swampbusters, The Arkansas Banker Magazine—Agriculture Issue (March 2019)